 Let’s first take a look at how PoW works before getting into how PoS is different.

 Proof-of-work is the most commonly used consensus mechanism.
-So far, it has proven to be secure and reliable.
-The two things that make up the backbone of a PoW network like Bitcoin and fundamental to how Bitcoin mining works.
+So far, it has proven to be fairly secure and reliable, though not infallible.
+Proof of work is fundamental to how bitcoin mining operates.